DavidLeoni/divercli/docs/README.md

 * `--prj wn31` tells DiverCLI in which folder to put the project
 * `init` is the actual comand given to DiverCli
 * `--db` specifies to `init` command where to take the db.
-In this case Wordnet 3.1 is pre-packaged in the DiverCLI distribution so we picked it with the special URL beginning with `classpath:`.
+In this case Wordnet 3.1 is pre-packaged in the DiverCLI distribution so we picked it with the special URL beginning with `classpath:`

 Notice that `--prj` always goes _before_ commands.